rosejake14/Casino-Game----Java-Netbeans/README.md

 End of year Project making a Casino game in NetBeans Java

 ## Additional Information
-In this project, I showcased my skills in Java using OOP, writing to external files and general Java syntax and logic.
+In this project, I showcased my skills in Java using OOP, SQL, writing to external files and general Java syntax and logic.
 This was a final project from Sixth Form.

 ## Getting Started
 Below are instructions on downloading and running the game for Java.